mkuthan/mkuthan.github.io/_posts/2012-05-31-pure-jee-or-spring-framework.md

 ---

 During my career as J2EE and JEE software developer I have been trying to use pure JEE two o three times.
-And I decided to do not repeat this exercise any more, it would be waste of my precious time.
+And I decided to don't repeat this exercise any more, it would be waste of my precious time.

 Below you can find short but quite comprehensive summary (based on [Ilias Tsagklis](http://www.javacodegeeks.com/2012/05/why-i-will-continue-to-use-spring-and.html)):